 - Contact Us

-The ANFF team is headed by Professor Andrew Dzurak who serves as Director of the ANFF-NSW Node.
-SNF-ANFF comprises three distinct cleanroom areas: SNF East (Ground Floor) offers 50m2 of ISO 5 and 25m2 of ISO 7 cleanroom space.
-The focus in this area is the production of nanoelectronic devices, with key equipment including two FEI/NPGS electron beam lithography systems that are regularly used to produce sub-20 nm device features.
-Other tools in this area support wet chemical processing, photolithography, metal deposition and metrology.
-The ground floor also contains extensive plant areas housing the air handling system for SNF East, de-ionised water supply, general laboratory gas supplies, vacuum systems, cooling water and exhaust systems.
+The ANFF-NSW Lower East laboratories comprise 50m2 of ISO5 and 30m2 of ISO7 cleanroom space.
+The focus in this area in the production of nanoelectronic devices, with key equipment including two FEI/NPGS electron beam lithography systems (one of which is dedicated to Centre projects) that are regularly used to produce sub-20nm device features.
+Other tools in this area support wet chemical processing, photolithography, metal deposition, metrology and wafer dicing.

-SNF West is the newest of all the cleanrooms, and was established via the National Collaborative Research Infrastructure Strategy (NCRIS).
-It was constructed throughout 2008-2009 with help from the NSW State Government funding to the ANFF-NSW Node.
-This area offers 100m2 of ISO 5 and 110m2 of ISO6 cleanroom space.
-The ISO 5 zone contains a bank of four fume cupboards for wet chemical processing as well as photolithography and metrology tools.
-A dedicated room within the ISO 5 zone houses a Raith 150TWO electron beam lithography system capable of high resolution stitch-free patterning over large device areas.
-The ISO6 zone contains e-beam evaporators, a deep reactive ion etching system, a suite of device bonding tools as well as metrology and wet chemical processing capability.
-SNF West is completed by a number of plant areas accommodating the laboratory’s air handling system and other critical service equipment.
+The ANFF-NSW West laboratories comprise 80m2 of ISO5 and 110m2 of ISO6 cleanroom space.
+The ISO5 zone contains a bank of four fume cupboards for wet chemical processing as well as photolithography, atomic layer deposition, annealing and metrology tools.
+A dedicated room within the ISO5 zone houses a Raith 150TWO electron beam lithography system capable of stitch-free high resolution patterning over large device areas.
+The ISO6 zone contains e-beam evaporators, a multi-target sputtering system, a deep reactive ion etching system, a suite of bonding tools as well as metrology and wet chemical processing capability.